Juan Castillo (footballer, born 1978): Deportivo Cali

 On 18 December 2009, Castillo had reached an agreement with the Colombian Primera División side Deportivo Cali, putting pen to paper on a one-year deal.
 On 21 December, the player presented as new keeper of the club during a press conference.
 His competitive debut came against Deportes Tolima in a 3–1 loss where Jorge Perlaza's netted a hat-trick.
 However the next game Castillo had a better performance against Millonarios which Cali won 4–1 and then began to reach a well level that allowed him be nominated in the 23-man Uruguayan squad to face the 2010 FIFA World Cup at South Africa.

-Following Uruguay's successful World Cup at Africa where they finished in the fourth place, Castillo returned to Cali to face the Torneo Finalización where Los Azucareros failed to qualify the playoffs to contest the league title.
-Not obstant the Uruguayan was a key player in the Copa Colombia title obtention.
+Following Uruguay's successful World Cup where they finished in the fourth place, Castillo returned to Cali to face the Torneo Finalización where Los Azucareros failed to qualify the playoffs to contest the league title.
+No doubt, the Uruguayan was a key player in obtaining the Copa Colombia title.
 In the cup final Cali defeat 2–0 to Itagüí Ditaires to earn for first time in the club's history that trophy after failing to win it in 1962, 1963 and 1981.

 In December 2010, was reported that Castillo wouldn't renew his contract and following New year celebrations he left Cali's team despite his desire to continue.